RostislavFisher/rostislavfisher/README.md

 ### Hi there 👋

-I'm a fullstack software engineer
+I'm a fullstack software engineer from the city of Prague.

+I have experience in WEB, Android, Desktop and AI developing.
+I have also created my own WEB frameworks, a scraper framework and various universal protocols for modules(both software and hardware)

-💻 Currently Working on: Optimization of my AI-related project.
+💻 Currently Working on: AI Framework

 🎓 Currently learning: AI and everything linked